aldryn/aldryn-docs/docs/addons/packaging.rst

 A short introduction what the package is about.
 Installation instructions (non-aldryn, like with any other package)

 ..
-TODO:: more guideslines. link to someplace where this is well described.
+TODO:: more guidelines. link to someplace where this is well described.

 Include a link back to aldryn